OpenNews/srccon/_transcripts_archive/2016/SRCCON2016-ethics-public-data.md

----
-layout: 2015_layout
-title: Session Transcripts
-subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
-section: docs
-sub-section: interior
-background: remote
----
-# You're The Reason My Name Is On Google: The Ethics Of Publishing Public Data.

-### Session facilitator(s): Ryan Murphy
+You're The Reason My Name Is On Google: The Ethics Of Publishing Public Data Session facilitator(s): Ryan Murphy

-### Day & Time: Thursday, 10:30-11:30am
+Day & Time: Thursday, 10:30-11:30am

-### Room: Classroom 305
+Room: Classroom 305

 PARTICIPANT: Okay.
 Sorry about that.
 We had to figure out the projector.